MicroEJ/docs/SDK6UserGuide/howtos/gradleSystemProperty.rst

       $ ./gradlew runOnSimulator -Dmicroej.launch.jvmargs="-Xmx1024m -Xms512m"

-   Note that these options only apply to the JVM forked during the project build.
-This does not affect the JVM settings for the Gradle Daemon.
+   Note that these options only apply to the JVM forked during the project build, they do not affect the JVM configuration for the Gradle Daemon.
-   To configure the Gradle Daemon, you can use the property ``org.gradle.jvmargs``, see the `Gradle Properties Reference <https://docs.gradle.org/current/userguide/build_environment.html#gradle_properties_reference>`__ for more details.

 ..
    | Copyright 2008-2025, MicroEJ Corp.
 Content in this space is free